ESSS/cquadpack/README.md

 QUADPACK is well documented in the publication, ``QUADPACK, A Subroutine Package for Automatic Integration,'' by R. Piessens, et al., Springer-Verlag, 1980.

+This port was initially done by C. Bond (http://www.crbond.com/) and this is a repackaging of the initial code with some minor changes.

 ## DEPENDENCIES